greytrey05/HR-DATA-ANALYTICS/README.md

 Departmental Analysis:

 Business Task: Assessing the performance and satisfaction of different departments.
-What am I trying to see: I want to determine if certain departments have higher or lower employee satisfaction level and turnover rates.
+What am I trying to see: I want to determine if certain departments have higher or lower employee satisfaction level.
 This information can help with targeted interventions or improvements.

 ## description of the dataset